banner-bg

 • Acknowledge what they say.
 It's important that children know you notice and hear them by giving them attention, whether it's through observation or a simple comment.
 For example, if a child helps another one stand up after falling, you can say, "Good job, James.
 We should always help our friends when they're in need."

 • Encourage persistence.
 Praising effort is great, but it's important to teach preschoolers it's okay to push themselves.
-For example, when a child is given a story and struggling to find the right words, you can tell them, "You're thinking of amazing words to describe the cat, Kavi—keep going!"
+For example, when a child is struggling to find the right words, you can tell them, "You're thinking of amazing words to describe the cat, Kavi—keep going!"

 • Provide supportive feedback.
 Instead of giving general feedback, find a way to give specific feedback to your preschoolers.
 For example, you can say, "The ball never went into the hoop, Juliet.
 You might want to throw a little harder next time."